History of sport in Australia: 2000s

-In 2000, Sydney hosted the Summer Olympic Games at a cost of $6.6 billion.
+In 2000, Sydney hosted the Summer Olympic Games for $6.6 billion.
 Australia finished fourth on the medal tally with 58 medals, 26 of them gold.

 In a moment of national pride, Cathy Freeman won the 400-metre final at the games.
-Freeman's success at the 2000 Summer Olympics made her an unofficial spokesperson for Aboriginal sport in the country.
+Her success at the 2000 Summer Olympics made her an unofficial spokesperson for Aboriginal sport in the country.

-Also at the Olympics, Ian Thorpe won three gold in the 400 m freestyle, 4 × 100 m freestyle and 4 × 200 m freestyle, and two silver medals in the 200m freestyle and 4 × 100 m medley.
+Also at the Olympics, Ian Thorpe won three gold medals in the 400 m freestyle, 4 × 100 m freestyle and 4 × 200 m freestyle, and two silver medals in the 200m freestyle and 4 × 100 m medley.

 In 2000, Australia won the Rugby League World Cup for the sixth successive time.

-In 2002, the Australian government again intervened in sport when Senator Rod Kemp, the Minister for Arts and Sport, announced that Soccer Australia was to be restructured by the Australian Sports Commission.
+In 2002, the Australian government again intervened in sports when Senator Rod Kemp, the Minister for Arts and Sport, announced that Soccer Australia was to be restructured by the Australian Sports Commission.
 At the time, the organisation had A$2.6 million in debt.
-National organisational problems were mirrored on the state level at the time of the take over.
-The Australian Sports Commission delivered back a report that recommended 53 changes to be made in four key areas.
+National organisational problems were mirrored on the state level at the time of the takeover.
+The Australian Sports Commission delivered a report that recommended 53 changes to be made in four key areas.
 One suggestion involved separating the management of the national governing body from that of the national league.
-Former Australian Rugby Union CEO John O'Neil was brought in to make these changes and the organisation changes its name in 2005 to Football Federation Australia as part of an effort to reposition the sport in the country.
+Former Australian Rugby Union CEO John O'Neil was brought in to make these changes.
+The organisation changed its name in 2005 to Football Federation Australia as part of an effort to reposition the sport in the country.
 The new national league, the A-League, had its inaugural season in 2004.

-In 2003, Australia hosted the Rugby Union World Cup, the Wallabies lost to England 17–20 in the final.
+In 2003, Australia hosted the rugby union World Cup, and the Wallabies lost to England 17–20 in the final.

 Wild Oats XI set a record by winning line honours in the Sydney to Hobart Yacht Race four years in a row, from 2005, 2006, 2007 and 2008.
 She also won the treble in 2005 and 2012.

 In 2006, Melbourne hosted the 2006 Commonwealth Games.
 Later that year, the Australian team competed in the 2006 FIFA World Cup; their second FIFA World Cup appearance after 32 years of failing to qualify for the tournament.

-In 2008, Australia hosted the 2008 Rugby League World Cup, the Kangaroos lost to New Zealand 20–34 in the final at Suncorp Stadium in Brisbane.
+In 2008, Australia hosted the 2008 Rugby League World Cup, and the Kangaroos lost to New Zealand 20–34 in the final at Suncorp Stadium in Brisbane.